-The Company is also planning exploration programs on the other assets.
+The Company has also developed exploration programs on other assets, and it anticipates that these assets will continue to be advanced by Almadex.
 The prime targets for renewed activity are:

 Mexican Projects:

 - El Cobre In 2013, the Company started a small exploration drill program but decided to suspend it to focus available funds on the Ixtaca program.
 Drilling to date on one target was encouraging and several other high potential targets remain untested.
 A small exploration drill program has been planned for 2015 and permitting is currently underway. - Others The Company is cautiously advancing a regional pipeline of projects along trends identified from the Company's extensive past exploration programs.